allamaprabhuani/akantu2/doc/dev-doc/manual/basic_types.rst

             :align: center

             Schematic overview of the two 1D element types in ``Akantu``.
-In each element, the node numbering as used in ``Akantu`` is indicated and also the quadrature points are highlighted (gray circles).
+In each element, the node numbering as used in ``Akantu`` is indicated and the quadrature points are highlighted (gray circles).